 When Edit Mode is enabled, the figure joints can be repositioned by dragging the handle without effecting the position of any other joint.
 The length of the segments connected to the moved joint will therefore change.
 When Edit Mode is disabled, the figure can be moved as a normal figure - this includes the use of the Ctrl key to change the length of a segment and the Alt key to scale or rotate the entire figure.
-R Holding the R key while dragging a handle is equivalent to dragging a handle while in Edit Mode but can be used at any time and even when positioning figures in the main animation window.
-2.3.2.
+Holding the R key while dragging a handle is equivalent to dragging a handle while in Edit Mode but can be used at any time and even when positioning figures in the main animation window.
+Created with Dr. Explain 2.4.2.
 Polygon Fill An area between segment handles can be filled with a polygon by clicking the polygon button and then clicking handles to create the connections.
 The handles will be highlighted in red as they are selected.
 Finish creating the polygon by clicking the first handle again (highlighted with a black dot in the handle) or by clicking the polygon button again.
 A minimum of 3 connections is required to create a polygon and the same connection cannot be added more than once.
 A polygon cannot be created if it has the same connections as an existing polygon.
 Polygons are useful for filling large areas and for creating stretchable regions that move with the segments.
-Ctrl It can be tedious to add polygons with a large number of connections by clicking each connecting handle.
+It can be tedious to add polygons with a large number of connections by clicking each connecting handle.
 The process can be performed much more quickly by holding the Ctrl key while clicking a handle to include all connections between the clicked connection and the previous connection.
 The connections will follow the shortest route between the two points by following a chain of segments.
+If you make a mistake while selecting polygon connections, you can undo using the Edit menu option or Ctrl+Z. You can undo any number of connections and if you used Ctrl to add multiple connections at once at any point then undo will remove that whole group of connections.